 ZSL’s Elephant Team Leader, Stefan Groeneveld said: “Our youngest elephant, Elizabeth, can be very playful when splashing around in the pool or dusting herself with sand, whereas when she chases wallabies or mara around the paddock she will make very different sounds.
 The more we can learn about our elephants’ communication patterns, the better we will be able to help communities living alongside these amazing animals.”

 The UK’s largest Zoo, Whipsnade Zoo has been dedicated to the conservation of threatened species since its opening, 90 years ago.
-Best known for its colossal beasts that graze enormous enclosures, like the Zoo’s herd of endangered Asian elephants or its two species of rhinoceroses, ZSL Whipsnade Zoo is home to over 10,000 amazing animals, including Amur tigers, reticulated giraffes and African hunting dogs.
+Best known for its colossal beasts that graze enormous enclosures, like the Zoo’s herd of endangered Asian elephants or its two species of rhinoceroses, ZSL Whipsnade Zoo is home to over 10,000 amazing animals, including Amur tigers, reticulated giraffes and African wild dogs.
 Proudly helping to protect Endangered species, Whipsnade has contributed to reintroductions of Extinct-in-the-Wild species, such as the Przewalski’s horse and the Scimitar Horned Oryx and boasts the UK’s first aquarium dedicated to conserving threatened and extinct-in-the-wild freshwater fish.